bholsinger09/Capter-Locator-USA-/APP_STORE_DEPLOYMENT.md

 #### Description Template
 ```
-SwiftChapter USA Finder helps you discover and connect with Turning Point USA (TPUSA) chapters across the United States.
+Chapter Locator USA helps you discover and connect with Turning Point USA (TPUSA) chapters across the United States.

 FEATURES:
 • Browse chapters by state and university